wxbbuaa2011/maestro-stable/README.md

 Please see data directory.
 We included some example dataflows and layer definitions (Alexnet and VGG16)

 ### Note
-Dev-version: https://github.com/georgia-tech-synergy-lab/maestro-dev (unstable but most-ahead version)
+Dev-version: https://github.com/georgia-tech-synergy-lab/maestro-dev (unstable but contains the latest version)